orocos/rtt_ros2_integration/rtt_ros2_params/README.md

 This package provides a new Orocos service called `rosparam` that can be loaded globally and per Orocos component.
 The service provides 4 operations:
 * `getParameter()`: loads a parameter from the ROS2 node parameter facility and returns its value.
 * `loadProperty()`:  loads a parameter from the ROS2 node parameter facility into an Orocos property.
 * `setParameter()`: sets a parameter into the ROS2 node parameter facility.
-If the parameter does not exist, it declares a new one.
+With the default `rtt_ros2_node::Node`, if the parameter does not exist, `rosnode` declares one.
 * `storeProperty()`: sets a parameter into the ROS2 node parameter facility from the value of an Orocos property.
-If the parameter doesn't exists, it declares a new one.
+With the default `rtt_ros2_node::Node`, if the parameter does not exist, `rosnode` declares one.

 ## Scripting Interface